sjain2580/Movie-Recommender-System/README.md

     ```

 6.  **Access the Application:**
-    Your default web browser should automatically open to the Streamlit application (usually at `http://localhost:8501`).
+    Your default web browser should automatically open to the Streamlit application.
 If not, copy the URL provided in your terminal.

 ## Live Deployment
 Check the live app here - https://25866n7q-5000.inc1.devtunnels.ms/